softwaremill/sttp/README.md

 We are also always looking for contributions and new ideas, so if you’d like to get into the project, check out the [open issues](https://github.com/softwaremill/sttp/issues), or post your own suggestions!

+### Modifying documentation

+The documentation is typechecked using [mdoc](https://scalameta.org/mdoc/).
+The sources for the documentation exist in `docs`.
+Don't modify the generated documentation in `generated-docs`, as these files will get overwritten!

+When generating documentation, it's best to set the version to the current one, so that the generated doc files don't include modifications with the current snapshot version.

+That is, in sbt run: `set version := "3.1.1"`, before running `mdoc` in `docs`.

 ### Testing the Scala.JS backend

 In order to run tests against JS backend you will need to install [Google Chrome](https://www.google.com/chrome/).